 Sesame accommodates to higher temperatures but to high or too low is bad for sesame.
 You are looking at 25-35 degree . anything lower than 25 degree in temperature will reduce yield and more than 35 degree will reduce the oil content.
 Almost all parts of india is suitable for sesame except for kashmir and cold areas.
 Rajasthan and gujarat has extremely high weather conditions during summer and winters.
 Chose the right time for planting sesame in areas where weather conditions are extreme.
 Also ensure that the plants are free from water logging. light Rains are tolerated during the first few weeks and may be even beneficial.
 Rains during harvest period will result in poor harvest and fungal problems in Sesame.
 Ensure that the harvest time is always near the warmer period of the weather.

-Some of the varieties with the yield have been published by the Directorate of oilseed Development, india.
-The savithri variety is notably the one with the highest yield and is suitable for west bengal region.
+Some of the varieties with the yield have been published by the Directorate of Oilseed Development, India.
+The Savitri variety is notably the one with the highest yield and is suitable for West Bengal region.
 An average yield between 1200 -1500 kg per hectare is recorded with this variety with an oil content of up to 52%.
-The crop takes approxiumately 84 days to harvest.
+The crop takes approximately 84 days to harvest.
 A list of all varieties and the details by state are available on the respective websites.

 Directorate of Oilseed Development : http://oilseeds.dac.gov.in/Variety/Sesame.aspx